rcdelacruz/prs-prod-workplan/docs/docs/index.md

 # PRS On-Premises Deployment Guide

-Welcome to the comprehensive deployment and maintenance guide for the **PRS (Procurement and Requisition System)** on-premises production environment.
+Welcome to the comprehensive deployment and maintenance guide for the **PRS (Purchase Request System)** on-premises production environment.

 ## Overview